Catevika/Once-upon-a-Time/readme.md

 _Note: it is recommended to lower the volume of your device before starting if you are sensitive to loud ringtones_

 Just open **[Once upon a time...](https://catevika.github.io/Once-upon-a-Time/)** in your favorite browser!

-This project is fully responsive for the best comfort on mobile and desktop devices

 ## Contributing